Kong/docs.konghq.com/app/konnect/analytics/index.md

 ---

-## What is {{site.konnect_short_name}} Advanced Analytics
+## What is {{site.konnect_short_name}} Advanced Analytics?

 {{site.konnect_short_name}} Advanced Analytics is a real-time, highly contextual analytics platform that offers deep insights into API health, performance, and usage.
-It has been designed to help businesses optimize their API strategies and improve operational efficiency and is now offered as a premium service within {{site.konnect_short_name}}.
+It has been designed to help businesses optimize their API strategies and improve operational efficiency and is offered as a premium service within {{site.konnect_short_name}}.

 ![Summary dashboard](/assets/images/products/konnect/analytics/konnect-api-usage-summary.png){:.image-border}

 Konnect Advanced Analytics offers:

 * **Centralized visibility**: Delivers comprehensive, centralized insights across your entire API landscape for all APIs, services and data planes.
-* **Contextual API analytics**: {{site.konnect_short_name}} Advanced Analytics offers information about each API request, including the specific routes, consumers involved, and the services accessed
+* **Contextual API analytics**: {{site.konnect_short_name}} Advanced Analytics offers information about each API request, including the specific routes, consumers involved, and the services accessed.
-* **Democratized data insights**: {{site.konnect_short_name}} Empowers both business and platform teams to generate reports for any service, route, or consumer based on their specific requirements
+* **Democratized data insights**: {{site.konnect_short_name}} empowers both business and platform teams to generate reports for any service, route, or consumer based on their specific requirements.
-* **Fastest time to insight**: Provide application and platform teams with critical API metrics for each service in less than a second, for reduced time to resolution.
+* **Fastest time to insight**: Provide application and platform teams with critical API metrics for each service in less than a second for reduced time to resolution.
-* **Reduced cost of ownership**: Advanced Analytics is a turn-key analytics solution that removes the need to build, maintain or integrate with 3rd party products.
+* **Reduced cost of ownership**: Advanced Analytics is a turn-key analytics solution that removes the need to build, maintain or integrate with third-party products.

 ## Advanced Analytics capabilities